whitep4nth3r/whitep4nth3r-links/README.md

 └── package.json
 ```

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.
+Each page is exposed as a route based on its file
+name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components or layouts.
+There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact
+components.

 Any static assets, like images, can be placed in the `public/` directory.